“Touching” occurs at some ghost investigations. The sensation of touch is among our five (or six) senses.

 Don’t think it was all in your imagination.
 Speak up, and let the other investigators (or guests) respond immediately.

-After all, it might be a ghost manifesting so physically, we could catch an image in a photo, his/her voice in EVP, or measure other physical anomalies with EMF detectors, thermometers, and other tools.
+After all, it might be a ghost manifesting so physically, we could catch an image in a photo.
+We might be able to record his/her voice in EVP, or measure other physical anomalies with EMF detectors, thermometers, and other tools.